darrenjw/scala-smfsb/README.md

 ## Quickstart

-* To use this software library, you should first install a recent [JDK](http://www.oracle.com/technetwork/java/javase/downloads) and [Sbt](http://www.scala-sbt.org/).
+* To use this software library, you should first install a recent [JDK](http://www.oracle.com/technetwork/java/javase/downloads) and [sbt](http://www.scala-sbt.org/).
-* Run `sbt` from an empty/temp directory
+* Run `sbt` from an empty/temp directory:
 ```bash
 sbt "-Dsbt.version=1.5.1"
 set libraryDependencies += "com.github.darrenjw" %% "scala-smfsb" % "0.9"